HMS Superb (S109): 2008 underwater pinnacle collision

 On 26 May 2008 Superb hit an underwater pinnacle in the Red Sea, 80 mi south of the Suez Canal.
 She remained watertight, and none of the 112 crew were injured; however, she was unable to re-submerge due to damage to her sonar.
 After undertaking initial repairs at the Souda Bay NATO base on Crete on 10 June 2008, she passed through the Mediterranean Sea, with a pause (at night) some miles off Gibraltar to disembark some less critical crew.
 Superb then continued back to the UK, arriving at Devonport Dockyard on 28 June 2008.
 After surveying the damage, the Royal Navy decided to decommission Superb slightly ahead of schedule on 26 September 2008.

 Nearly two years after the grounding, Superb's commanding officer at the time of the accident and two other officers were reprimanded for their roles in the collision.
-All three pleaded guilty to the charges of neglecting to perform their duty in failing to notice that the submarine was travelling towards the pinnacle.
+All three pleaded guilty to the charges of neglecting to perform their duty in failing to notice that the submarine was traveling towards the pinnacle.
 Despite the incident, all three officers were still serving in the Royal Navy at the time of the court-martial.